asithade/hsts/README.md

 ## Installation

-1. Upload the entire `lh-hsts` folder to the `/wp-content/plugins/` directory.
+1. Upload the entire `ds-hsts` folder to the `/wp-content/plugins/` directory.
 2. Activate the plugin through the 'Plugins' menu in WordPress.

 ## Frequently Asked Questions